-- A. Notwithstanding the random assignment of Mega Cases, and consistent with Local Bankruptcy Rule 5005-1(B)(1), to the extent necessary for the expedient administration of such Mega Case, any Bankruptcy Judge in the District may conduct and preside over any First Day Hearings requested if the assigned and presiding Bankruptcy Judge is otherwise unavailable.
-Unless otherwise ordered, First Day Hearings in Mega Cases will be conducted virtually or by remote participation with no in-person attendance required. - B. The Procedures for Complex Chapter 11 Cases set forth in Exhibit 15 (as amended) shall apply to Mega Cases.
+- A. Notwithstanding the random assignment of Mega Cases, and consistent with Local Bankruptcy Rule 5005-1 (B)(1), to the extent necessary for the expedient administration of such Mega Case, any Bankruptcy Judge in the District may conduct and preside over any First Day Hearings requested if the assigned and presiding Bankruptcy Judge is otherwise unavailable.
+Unless otherwise ordered, First Day Hearings in Mega Cases will be conducted virtually or by remote participation with no in-person attendance required. - B. In order to minimize the cost of administration of a randomly assigned Mega Case, if the presiding Bankruptcy Judge is located in a Division different from where the Mega Case was filed, the presiding Bankruptcy Judge will conduct hearings in the Division where the Mega Case was filed and/or conduct hearings virtually or by remote participation consistent with the needs of the Mega Case, due process, public access, and the administration of justice; provided, however, such Mega Case will be assigned to the Division in which the presiding Bankruptcy Judge is located and all filings shall occur in that Division. - C. The Procedures for Complex Chapter 11 Cases set forth in Exhibit 15 (as amended) shall apply to Mega Cases.